al-prohorova/english-for-designers/2assignment/alttext.md

 ### My versions

-1. Handcrafted dark wooden Tau cross necklace
+1. Handcrafted dark wooden Tau cross necklace. **Character count** 43
 2. A wooden Tau cross, a symbol of Saint Francis of Assisi, handcrafted with an old look and used as a necklace.

 ### AI versions